mohannadaly/Programming-I/README.md

-# Programming-I
+# Programming-I Assignment 2
-This repository contains all my submissions for the Programming I course at FCAI.
+This repository contains my submission for Programming I - Assignment 2 at FCAI.